-- How is a core needle biopsy (CNB) done?
+- How is a core needle biopsy done?

 - How is a vacuum-assisted breast biopsy done?

-- How is an excision biopsy of the breast done?
+- How is a surgical biopsy of the breast done?

 - What is the time frame for receiving the results of a breast biopsy?